VTDA-Group/extrabol/paper/paper.md

 Such an increase in data generates a need for new, more efficient tools to process said data.
 Furthermore, open access tools greatly lowers the barriers to analysis of LSST data.
 This was the motivation behind `extrabol`. `extrabol` is designed to allow users to quickly and automatically generate the bolometric light curves (under blackbody assumptions) of supernovae, enabling rapid, quantitative analysis of multi-band light curves with minimal preprocessing steps on the user’s end.

 Although creating a bolometric light curve is often the very first step of analysis for supernovae, limited options exist for scientists.
 The closest counterpart to `extrabol` is `superBol` [@nicholl2018superbol], a Python-based package which also computed bolometric light curves from broadband observations.
 Unlike `extrabol`, `superbol` uses deterministic interpolation methods (e.g., polynomial fits) and requires a degree of user interactivity in order to fit each object. `extrabol`, in contrast, interpolates using a 2-D GP and can be run with no user interaction, allowing for automation over large batches of data.
-For example, PSc000174 shown in \autoref{fig:example} contains 267 data points and takes just under 3 seconds to run on one CPU.
+For example, SN 2010bc shown in \autoref{fig:example} contains 267 data points and takes just under 3 seconds to run on one CPU.
 If an object of interest is found, `extrabol` also retains the flexibility to conform to unique cases with 16 optional arguments that the user is free to adjust as necessary.

 # Acknowledgements